renatoathaydes/osgi-run/README.md

 ```

 Notice that this will only start the Equinox Framework with the default bundles deployed.
-You can install bundles manually using the [OSGiaaS-CLI](https://github.com/renatoathaydes/osgiaas/blob/master/docs/cli/README.md)
+You can install bundles manually using the [Gogo Shell](https://felix.apache.org/documentation/subprojects/apache-felix-gogo.html)
 (which is currently used by both Felix and Equinox).

 But if you want to **deploy some bundles automatically** (your subprojects, for example) to your OSGi environment,